Badisi/xkeybrew/docs/guides/CONTRIBUTING.md

 ## <a name="submit">Submission Guidelines</a>

 ### Submitting an Issue
-Always search the archive before submitting your issue, maybe your question was already answered.
+Always search the in the [Issues Tracker][issues] before submitting your issue, maybe your question was already answered.

 If your issue appears to be a bug, and hasn't been reported, open a new issue.
 Help us to maximize the effort we can spend fixing issues and adding new